;

 When it comes to low potassium potatoes, double boiling is a great way to help reduce the amount of potassium in your food.

-Double boiling can reduce potassium content in potatoes by approximately 50%.
 However, it’s important to know that potassium content in types of potatoes will vary.

-Hopefully, you have found this article to help you see that potatoes can absolutely fit into a renal diet!
+Hopefully, you have found this article to help you see that potatoes can absolutely fit into a renal diet.
 The key is to understand portions and do what is best for your own renal diet.

 If you’re still unsure about your own potassium needs, working privately with a dietitian is a great way to gain confidence and understanding with your renal diet.
+A dietitian will also be able to tell you exactly how much potassium to include, as well as how to factor the potassium in potatoes with your diet.

 1. Interesting article, I did not know about double boiling until I read this.
 As for mashed potatoes, I put cauliflower in it to lower the potassium (bonus is that it also lowers the calories), 50/50 boiled potatoes and boiled cauliflower.